microsoft/vscode-docs/api/references/when-clause-contexts.md

 ## Composing when-clauses with operators

-A when-clause can consist of a single context key, e.g., `inDebugMode`, or can use various operators to express more nuanced editor state.
+A when-clause can consist of a context key (for example, `inDebugMode`) or can use various operators to express more nuanced editor state.

-_Note_: When-clauses, starting from VS Code version 1.77, can include parentheses.
-Extensions that use parentheses in when-clauses should be specified as compatible with VS Code version 1.77 and up only.

 ### Logical operators